Crypto

 Another far-reaching requirement will be to initiate a “travel rule” for every transfer of value in virtual currencies.
 Exchanges and custodians will have to determine the beneficial owner of both the sender and recipient in any such transfer.
 They’ll also need to pass this information along to each other when transferring funds.

 If that’s too much trouble and a country doesn’t want to deal with virtual currencies, the FATF guidance suggests it’s OK to ban them altogether.
-Countries like Saudi Arabia, Vietnam and Pakistan have already done this.
-China, India, and Egypt forbid virtual currencies from being traded or used for payments.
+Countries like Saudi Arabia, Vietnam, and Pakistan have already done this.
+In Saudi Arabia, cryptocurrencies have been banned, aligning with the FATF’s push for stricter regulation.
+However, the decentralized nature of crypto may still pose challenges for enforcement.

 But the FATF’s heavy-handed attempt to force crypto exchanges to abide by the same rules as banks isn’t going to work.
 That’s because crypto transactions occur peer-to-peer, without a middleman.
-While many individuals and companies who use cryptos use exchanges for convenience, many transactions occur outside the exchange environment.
+Many individuals and companies who use cryptos rely on exchanges for convenience.
+However, a significant number of transactions take place outside the exchange environment.

-Still, I think there’s a high probability most countries will adopt the FATF standards, including the travel rule.
+Still, I think there is a high probability that most countries will adopt the FATF standards, including the travel rule.

 Treasury Secretary Mnuchin seems to agree.
-In a press conference July 19, he told reporters that both the G7 and the G20 (a larger group of wealthy countries than the G7) were on board with greater regulation of the crypto market.
+In a press conference on July 19, he informed reporters that both the G7 and the G20 supported increased regulation of the crypto market.
+The G20, which includes a larger group of wealthy nations than the G7, is aligned with this regulatory effort.

 Mnuchin went on to highlight the work of the Financial Stability Oversight Council Working Group on Digital Assets, which the Treasury Department created last year.
 If Uncle Sam plans a frontal assault on crypto, the working group will likely coordinate the attack.